SilcsBio Software Installation¶

 Installing visualization plugins¶

 These plugins are used for visualization of FragMaps.
-If you are only interested in SSFEP, you may skip this section.
+If you are only interested in SSFEP, or do not intend to use any external programs to visualize FragMaps, you may skip this section.

 VMD plugin installation¶